samgutentag/samgutentag.github.io/_posts/2021-08-14-helium-hotspot-setup-outdoor.md

 ## Mounting The Hotspot Precautions

-> I assume no resposibility for the next steps, you are at your own risk and this information is
+> I assume no responsibility for the next steps, you are at your own risk and this information is
 > provided as an informational resource only.
-BE SAFE, falling off of roofs or othe elevated
+BE SAFE, falling off of roofs or other elevated
 > platforms and locations can be fatal.
 Hire a Professional Installer if you have **any** doubt in
 > your safety or abilities.